 Church of St. Martin was built in the fourth quarter of the 13th century on the initiative and foundation of Wojsław Borek, the owner of the village.
-Originally it was a parish church, and from the 17th century it was a chapel of ease.
-The last renovation of the temple was carried out in 1737-1738, from the end of the eighteenth century it fell into disrepair.
-In 1953, the ruins were preserved.
+Originally it was a parish church, first recorded in documents in 1388, when a priest named Mikołaj was mentioned.
+At the end of the 14th or the beginning of the 15th century, Jan Borek Gryżyński translocated the village to a new place, where the church of St. Barbara was built, to which parish was transferred over time.
+In 1512 Gryżyna was bought by Maciej Gostyński, and then village and the church became the property of the Staręski, Gołutowski and Mąkowski families.
+The last renovation of the church was carried out in 1737-1738, from the end of the eighteenth century it fell into disrepair.
+In 1953, the ruins were renovated.

 The church was orientated towards the cardinal sides of the world, an early Gothic building consisting of a nave on a rectangular plan with dimensions of 8.5 x 11.6 meters and a narrower chancel ended with a straight wall.
 The church was built of irregularly shaped erratic stones, joined with mortar, forming massive walls 1.4 meters thick for a sacral structure.